Introduction / History

-Introduction / History Originally, the Saharawi were desert nomads who traveled from place to place with their camels.
+Originally, the Sahrawi were desert nomads who traveled from place to place with their camels.
 A sub-group of the Moors, they are of mixed Berber, Arab, and black African descent.
 All speak an Arabic dialect called Hassaniya.
 In addition, their religion, way of life, and dress are Arabic in flavor and style.

 By the 1300s, the Arabs ruled the region, causing conflict with the Berbers until the end of the 1600s.
-The Saharawi are descendants of these two groups and their slaves.
-Until 1904 when Spain gained control, the Saharawis were threatened by Morocco's desire to annex the Western Sahara region.
-Since Spain's withdrawal in 1976, many Saharawi have fled to Algerian refugee camps, returned to the deserts, or joined the Polisario, which continues to demand independence from Morocco.
+The Sahrawi are descendants of these two groups and their slaves.
+Until 1904 when Spain gained control, the Sahrawis were threatened by Morocco's desire to annex the Western Sahara region.
+Since Spain's withdrawal in 1976, many Sahrawi have fled to Algerian refugee camps, returned to the deserts, or joined the Polisario, which continues to demand independence from Morocco.
 Others have made their way into European countries like Spain and France in hopes of finding peace and prosperity.

-* Ask the Lord to soften the hearts of the Saharawi towards the gospel message.
+Ask the Lord to soften the hearts of the Sahrawi towards the gospel message.

-* Pray that God will save key leaders among the Saharawi who will boldly declare the lordship of Jesus.
+Pray that God will save key leaders among the Sahrawi who will boldly declare the lordship of Jesus.

-* Pray that strong local churches will be raised up among the Saharawi people. * Pray for completion of Bible translation in this people group's primary language.
+Pray that strong local churches will be raised up among the Sahrawi people.